Excel & Spreadsheet Redaction

 Test Formulas: After redaction, check that your formulas still calculate correctly with the redacted data.

-Use CSV for External Sharing: If sharing outside your organization, export as CSV - it's a universal format that doesn't carry extra metadata.
+Use CSV for External Sharing: If sharing outside your organisation, export as CSV - it's a universal format that doesn't carry extra metadata.